Ayush4450/Fantasy-Cricket-Game/README.md

 # Fantasy-Cricket-Game
-This project is about the working of the Fantasy Cricket Game.
+This project is about the working of the Fantasy Cricket Game where the user has to make a team of 11 players and earn points according to their performance.
 It is made using Python, sqlite3, SQLite Studio and QtDesigner.

 The project consists of 5 main files –